NadiaAiraf/GithubAPI/README.md

 ## How to run

+This assumes you already have python installed, if not you can find instructions [here](https://www.python.org/downloads/):

 1. save these files locally
 2. navigate into the folder on the command line
+3. install any packages you need `pip install -r requirements.txt`
-3. enter into the command line `python run_app`
+4. enter into the command line `python run_app`
-4. enter the Github username you would like information on
+5. enter the Github username you would like information on

 ## Example